Dog and Cat Desexing guide in New Zealand

 How Much Does It Cost to Desex a Dog in NZ?

 The cost of desexing a dog in New Zealand can vary based on factors such as the size, age, and gender of the dog, as well as the location and veterinary clinic chosen for the procedure.
 On average, the cost of desexing a dog in New Zealand can range from $200 to $800.
+It's quite a big range so, in our opinion the best option is to call 3 or 4 clinics close to where you live.

-If you're thinking about getting your dog desexed, reach out to your local vet.
 They can give you a quote covering everything from the checkup to surgery and aftercare.

 Keep in mind that the cost of desexing is a one-time expense that contributes to the overall well-being of your dog.
 Some dog insurances also, either fully or partially, cover the desexing costs.
 For example you can get up to $100 with Cove's Major + Minor Plan.